How Learning Experience Platforms can transform user engagement

 Josh Bersin, recently coined the phrase “Learning Experience Platform” or LXP for short.

-3 major drivers have significantly influenced this change:
+3 major drivers have influenced this change:

 " Training and development is the most coveted job benefit for younger team members.
 But on their terms! "